Twenty-Five Centuries of the Same Idea

 Leibniz: perception of perception

-1. Gottfried Wilhelm Leibniz, who co-invented calculus and invented binary arithmetic, publishes the Monadology.
+- Gottfried Wilhelm Leibniz, who co-invented calculus and invented binary arithmetic, writes the Monadology.
 Ninety paragraphs.
 One of the densest philosophical texts ever written.

 His system: reality consists of monads — simple, indivisible substances.
 Each monad reflects the entire universe from its own perspective.
 No windows.
 No external input.
 Each one contains a representation of everything, filtered through its own vantage point.
 McCulloch’s neurons as monads — each processing unit embodying a partial view of the whole, the whole emerging from the orchestration of partial views.